 Kidde Fire Alarm Troubleshooting

 Kidde's commercial fire alarm systems are common in multi-tenant buildings, warehouses, and facility management environments.
-A Kidde control panel typically has clear indicator lights and a display screen (on newer models) that tell you what state the system is in.
-Find your Kidde panel's model number — it's usually printed on the back or inside the door enclosure — and keep it handy.
-This model number is your key to getting accurate support from Kidde's phone line or from a licensed service technician.
+A Kidde control panel has indicator lights and a display screen (on newer models) that communicate the system's state.

 The Regular Chirp: Backup Battery Running Low